krawaller/ria2015/jshint.md

 This is entirely up to you!
 However, we'd like to make two recommendations:

-*    The `newcap` setting should be `false`, or JSHint might choke on the JSX-compiled code.
+*    The `newcap` setting (which makes you have to use `new` when invoking a function starting with a capital letter) should be `false`, or JSHint might choke on the JSX-compiled code.
 *    It is a very good idea to use the complexity dampening settings `maxparams`, `maxdepth`, `maxstatements` and `maxcomplexity`!
 You can read up on them [here](http://www.elijahmanor.com/control-the-complexity-of-your-javascript-functions-with-jshint/).

+###Other options

+There are other linting solutions out there.
+The most viable alternatives are perhaps [ESLint](http://eslint.org/) and the original [JSLint](http://www.jslint.com/).